 3. Competitor’s Work

-The next thing to keep in mind while mapping architecture and arranging interactive content is to analyze what work has already been done.
-This step is crucial because sometimes inventing the bulb from scratch can be difficult.
+The next thing to remember while mapping architecture and arranging interactive content is to analyze what work has already been done.
+This step is crucial because sometimes, inventing the bulb from scratch can be difficult.

-It is necessary to have a look at what others are doing and how are they succeeding in it.
+Looking at what others are doing and how they succeed is necessary.

 4. Draft Content